MLB Rumors: Swamped With Injuries, Yankee GM Brian Cashman May Call Up Justus Sheffield Before Rosters Expand

 — nyygirl333 (@nyygirl333) August 10, 2018

 Bringing in Lance Lynn, Zach Britton, and J.A.
 Happ has helped patch the pitching problems, but they aren’t a fix.
 Britton and/or David Robertson are both capable options to close if needed.
 Lynn and Happ have been very impressive so far, but the rest of the rotation has been less dependable of late aside from Luis Severino.
-Considering that the staff ERA has gone up by a point in since the All-Star break, something needs to be tweaked.
+Considering that the staff ERA has gone up by a point since the All-Star break, something needs to be tweaked.
 Sabathia looks tired after five innings lately.
 Tanaka has been beat up by some trading deadline depleted lineups, as was the case against the Rangers last night.
 Severino has been the one holding it all together, but if anything happens to him, or any starter, it is back to Sonny Gray and no one seems to think that is a good idea according to Pinstripe Alley.

 Why the time has come for the #Yankees to promote top prospect Justus Sheffield